-- 7.3 In some circumstances medication is only administered by an adult of the same gender as the pupil, and preferably witnessed by a second adult. - 7.4 Parents at this school understand that if their child's medication changes or is discontinued, or the dose or administration method changes, that they should notify the school immediately. - 7.5 If a pupil at this school refuses their medication, staff record this and follow procedures.
-Parents are informed as soon as possible. - 7.6 All staff attending off-site visits are aware of any pupils with medical conditions on the visit.
+- 7.3 All school staff have been informed through training that they are required, under common law duty of care, to act like any reasonably prudent parent in an emergency situation.
+This may include taking action such as administering medication. - 7.4 In some circumstances medication is only administered by an adult of the same gender as the pupil, and preferably witnessed by a second adult. - 7.5 Parents at this school understand that if their child's medication changes or is discontinued, or the dose or administration method changes, that they should notify the school immediately. - 7.6 If a pupil at this school refuses their medication, staff record this and follow procedures.
+Parents are informed as soon as possible. - 7.7 All staff attending off-site visits are aware of any pupils with medical conditions on the visit.
 They receive information about the type of condition, what to do in an emergency and any other additional support necessary, including any additional medication or equipment needed.
 If a trained member of staff, who is usually responsible for administering medication, is not available the school makes alternative arrangements to provide the service.
-This is always addressed in the risk assessment for off-site activities. - 7.7 If a pupil misuses medication, either their own or another pupil's, their parents are informed as soon as possible.
+This is always addressed in the risk assessment for off-site activities.

+7.8 If a pupil misuses medication, either their own or another pupil's, their parents are informed as soon as possible.
 These pupils are subject to the school's usual disciplinary procedures.

-8 Administration - Use of Adrenaline Auto-Injectors (AAI)
+8 Use of school supply Adrenaline Auto-Injectors (AAI)

 - 8.1 From 1 October 2017, schools can now purchase spare adrenaline auto-injectors for use on children with serious allergies in emergency situations without prescription, for use in situations where the device is potentially not available, not working or out of date.
-However this is considered a spare/back up device and not a replacement for a pupil's own AAI(s)The school will follow the guidance issued by the Department of Health dated 15 September 2017. - 8.2 A register of pupils who have been prescribed AAI(s) or where a doctor has provided a written Emergency Action Plan plan recommending use of AAI(s) to be used in event of anaphylaxis will be in place at the school. - 8.3 Written consent will be sought from the pupil's parent/guardian for the use of spare AAI(s) as part of a pupils Individual healthcare plan. - 8.4 Spare AAI(s) will only be used on pupils where both medical authorisation and written parental consent has been provided. - 8.4.1 Training for staff on use of the AAI is included in approved first aid training courses as detailed in the First Aid Policy. - 8.5 Storage of these auto-injectors will be in line with the Storage of Medication section below.
+However this is considered a spare/back up device and not a replacement for a pupil's own AAI(s)The school will follow the guidance issued by the Department of Health dated 15 September 2017. - 8.2 A register of pupils who have been prescribed AAI(s) or where a doctor has provided a written Emergency Action Plan plan recommending use of AAI(s) to be used in event of anaphylaxis will be in place at the school. - 8.3 Written consent will be sought from the pupil's parent/guardian for the use of spare AAI(s) as part of a pupils Individual healthcare plan and Emergency Action Plan. - 8.4 Training for staff on use of the AAI is included in approved first aid training courses as detailed in the First Aid Policy. - 8.5 Storage of these auto-injectors will be in line with the Storage of Medication section below.